gergeljedvin/framework/README.md

 #### Install webdrivers

 Download and put webdrivers to correct place:

-Linux: executable_path is at '/usr/local/bin/
+Path for webdrivers in Linux is at '/usr/local/bin/'

 #### Creating virtual environment for the testing